voicegain/platform/ANNOUNCE-TR.md

 Issues fixed:
 * #346: Word Cloud is now shown even though the data is there
 * #347: Named entities (NER) are not highlighted correctly

-### April 11, 2022

-Release 1.54.0 introduces the following changes:
-* Improvements in the terminology used in the Web UI to make the meaning of various settings clearer.
-* Improved English acoustic model (offline mode) - about 1.5% better accuracy on meeting / lecture type of audio
-* Beta version of a German offline acoustic model

-### March 21, 2022

-Release 1.53.3 fixes the following issue:
-* #rcj-488: spanish offline transcription ignores languages defined in the associated context

-### March 16, 2022

-Release 1.53.1 addresses the following issue:
-* #TranscribeApp-338: Fix countries images icon at Transcribe App - Acoustic model selection